-"cuff": The cuff JSON Object contains key-value pairs that define which cuff to model on the nerve in addition to how it is placed on the nerve (i.e., rotation and translation).
-If the user would like to loop over preset cuff designs, then they must create a Model (model index) for each cuff preset.
+"cuff": The cuff list containing JSON Objects with key-value pairs that define which cuff to model on the nerve in addition to how it is placed on the nerve (i.e., rotation and translation).
+Up to two cuffs can be modeled with unique

+"index" values indicating whether the cuff is used for stimulation or recording.
+If the user would like to loop over preset cuff designs for each cuff, then they must create a Model (model index) for each cuff preset.
 Required.

 - "preset": The value (String) indicates which cuff to model, selected from the list of filenames of the "preset" cuffs in config/system/cuffs/<filename>.json (Fig 3A and Creating Custom Cuffs).
-Required. - "rotate": Contains two keys: "pos\ang" (automatically populated based on "CuffShiftMode", i.e., "cuff\shift" parameter in Model) and "add\ang" (optionally set by user to rotate cuff by an additional angle) (Cuff Placement on the Nerve). - "pos\ang" (Double, units: degrees) is calculated by the pipeline for the "AUTO" CuffShiftModes (Cuff Placement on the Nerve). - "add\ang" (Double, units: degrees) is user-defined and adds additional rotation in the counterclockwise direction.
+Required. - "rotate": Contains two keys: "pos_ang" (automatically populated based on "CuffShiftMode", i.e., "cuff_shift" parameter in Model) and "add_ang" (optionally set by user to rotate cuff by an additional angle) (Cuff Placement on the Nerve). - "pos_ang" (Double, units: degrees) is calculated by the pipeline for the "AUTO" CuffShiftModes (Cuff Placement on the Nerve). - "add_ang" (Double, units: degrees) is user-defined and adds additional rotation in the counterclockwise direction.
 If the parameter is not specified, the default value is 0.
 Optional. - "shift": Contains three keys: "x", "y", and "z".
 Automatically calculated based on "CuffShiftMode". - Each key defines the translation of the cuff in the Cartesian coordinate system (Double, units: micrometer).
-The values are automatically populated by the pipeline based on the "CuffShiftMode" (i.e., "cuff\shift" parameter within "modes").
-Origin (x,y) = (0,0) corresponds to the centroid of the nerve sample (or fascicle best-fit ellipse of the Trace if monofascicular), and shift in z-direction is along the proximal medium's (i.e., the nerve's) length relative to the cuff "Center" (defined in preset JSON file).
+The values are automatically populated by the pipeline based on the "CuffShiftMode" (i.e., "cuff_shift" parameter within "modes").
+Origin (x,y) = (0,0) corresponds to the centroid of the nerve sample (or fascicle best-fit ellipse of the Trace if monofascicular), and shift in z-direction is along the proximal medium's (i.e., the nerve's) length relative to the cuff "Center" (defined in preset JSON file). - "index": The value (Integer) is used to identify each cuff by a number.
+This parameter will correspond to the "cuff_index" parameter in Simulation to define the given cuffs weights and if the cuff is used for stimulation (index matched with "cuff_index" in "active_srcs") or recording (index matched with "cuff_index" in "active_recs").
+Each cuff should have a unique index value.
+The current implementation has only been tested for up to two cuffs.
+Required.

-"min\radius\enclosing\circle": The value (Double, units: micrometer) is automatically defined in the program with the radius of the minimum bounding circle of the sample, which is used for placing the cuff on the nerve for certain CuffShiftModes.
+"min_radius_enclosing_circle": The value (Double, units: micrometer) is automatically defined in the program with the radius of the minimum bounding circle of the sample, which is used for placing the cuff on the nerve for certain CuffShiftModes.
 Automatically calculated.